LudwigSchallner/lime/README.md

 The changes were done so that LIME supports multiple super pixel methods like felzsenswalb, SLIC and Compact-Watershed.
 The impact of those changes are shown in this Paper https://arxiv.org/abs/1910.07856

+End-to-end learning with deep neural networks, such as convolutional neural networks (CNNs), has been demonstrated to be very successful for different tasks of image classification.
+To make decisions of black-box approaches transparent, different solutions have been proposed.
+LIME is an approach to explainable AI relying on segmenting images into superpixels based on the Quick-Shift algorithm.
+In this paper, we present an explorative study of how different superpixel methods, namely Felzenszwalb, SLIC and Compact-Watershed, impact the generated visual explanations.
+We compare the resulting relevance areas with the image parts marked by a human reference.
+Results show that image parts selected as relevant strongly vary depending on the applied method.
+Quick-Shift resulted in the least and Compact-Watershed in the highest correspondence with the reference relevance areas.

 # lime

 [![Build Status](https://travis-ci.org/marcotcr/lime.svg?branch=master)](https://travis-ci.org/marcotcr/lime)